luxvitae-eco/default-template/content/pages/professional.md

       type: TitleBlock
       text: Join as a Professional
       color: text-dark
-    subtitle: >-
-      A platform for architects, builders and sustainability experts.
+    subtitle: 'A platform for architects, builders and sustainability experts.'
     text: >
       If you’re committed to ethical design, regenerative materials, and collaborative excellence, you belong here.
 We connect vetted professionals with aligned clients and partners, so you can focus on your best work.
     actions:
       - type: Button
-        label: Explore Membership
+        label: Apply to Join
         url: /
         icon: arrowRight
         iconPosition: right
         style: secondary
-        altText: Explore Membership
-      - type: Link
-        label: Apply to Join
+        altText: Apply to Join
-        url: /
-        showIcon: true
-        icon: arrowRight
-        iconPosition: right
-        style: primary
     media:
       type: ImageBlock
       url: \images\lux-vitae-network.jpg